NASA Space Grant/A Bridge to the Stars Pipeline Program at UMKC

 Who is Prof. McIntosh?

 Dr. McIntosh is a distinguished educator (2017-2019 Norman Royall Endowed Professorship, 2016 UM System President's Award) and professional astrophysicist.
 He joined the UMKC Department of Physics and Astronomy in 2008.
 Prof. McIntosh is a science educator with a passion for bringing a conceptual understanding of the physical universe to all students.
 "Because my classes are very active, meaning there are many opportunities to discuss ideas with peers, students gain an excellent understanding of scientific concepts and they really have fun learning!"
 Dr. McIntosh is also an expert on how galaxies like our Milky Way have changed and grown during cosmic history.
 Much of his scientific work over the last 16 years has involved using the Hubble Space Telescope (read more) to study the development of galaxies.

 Our Mission and Community Partnerships

 A Bridge to the Stars is committed to actively engaging students from all backgrounds in enriching and impactful experiences related to astronomy, the physical sciences, and STEM.

-Educational Partners: Kansas City Public Schools, PREP-KC, Science Pioneers
+Educational Partners: Kansas City Public Schools, KC Scholars, PREP-KC, Science Pioneers

 High School Partners: Blue Springs, East, Frontier School of Excellence, Grandview, Hogan Preparatory Academy, Lee Summit West, Lincoln Prep, University Academy